SoTTM/Portfolio/README.md

 > • AI: "You Want to influence?
 Gather Data for Everything, Design Models for It Better than Others, Analyze It for the Best Purpose, then Use the Results for a Better Place on Earth!"

-> I believe that my diverse experiences and passion for AI make me an ideal candidate for your organization.
-I am eager to contribute my skills and knowledge to drive innovation and make a positive impact in the world.
+> If you are a data scientist or AI_visioner or an related Company,  I believe It may be possible that my diverse experiences and passion for AI make me an ideal candidate for you.
+Want to test this? just talk to me! (sttmcanopus@gmail.com)

+> I am eager to contribute my skills and knowledge to drive innovation and make a positive impact in the world.

 ---